The story of the hardships of many of the 56 men who signed the Declaration of Independence.

 How many of us could sign our name to a document knowing it could result in our own death?
 Had American Patriots lost the Revolutionary War, a war all reason suggested they should lose, many of our great Founding Fathers could have met their end on British gallows.
 Our founding generation’s sacrifice, fortitude, and “firm reliance on the protection of divine Providence” prevented this from happening.

 The Founding Fathers were not perfect men, but they were undoubtedly brave men who acted with a clear purpose to change the world.
-Make no mistake about it, this is precisely what they did.
-All Americans and many people worldwide, inspired to follow the American example, live in freedom because of their actions.
+Make no mistake about it—this is precisely what they did.
+Because of their actions, all Americans and many people worldwide were inspired to follow the American example and live in freedom.
 This needs to be appreciated and never taken for granted.

 We need to celebrate our Founding Fathers and the country they founded, not just for one day but every day.